Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Signature requirements:

-- A signature is present with the subject serial number of the Peer defined the field `ServicePublicationGrant.Directory.PeerSerialNumber`
+- A signature is present with the subject serial number of the Peer defined in the field `ServicePublicationGrant.Directory.PeerSerialNumber`
-- A signature is present with the subject serial number of the Peer defined the field `ServicePublicationGrant.Service.PeerSerialNumber`
+- A signature is present with the subject serial number of the Peer defined in the field `ServicePublicationGrant.Service.PeerSerialNumber`

 #### ServiceConnectionGrant {#service_connection_grant_validation}